o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 3. Move all the files in `atom_gems/AtomTutorials/Assets/SixPointLighting/Objects/` to `{your-project-path}/Objects`.

    {{< note >}}
-   These textures are provided from [this Github repository (Unity-URP-SmokeLighting)](https://github.com/peeweek/Unity-URP-SmokeLighting/tree/main/Assets/VFX/SmokeLighting/Textures/2D) and distributed under the MIT license.
+   These textures are provided by [peeweek/Unity-URP-SmokeLighting](https://github.com/peeweek/Unity-URP-SmokeLighting/tree/main/Assets/VFX/SmokeLighting/Textures/2D) on GitHub and distributed under the MIT license.
    {{< /note >}}

 4. Open `{your-project-path}\Materials\Types\SixPointLighting.materialtype` in a text editor.

-5. Under `propertyLayout` > `propertyGroups`, notice that there are many entries with `{your-path-to-o3de}`.
-Replace `{your-path-to-o3de}` with your appropriate path to the engine.
+5. Under `propertyLayout` > `propertyGroups`, replace all instances of `{your-path-to-o3de}` with the appropriate path to your engine.

    For example, `C:/o3de/Gems/Atom/Feature/Common/Assets/Materials/Types/MaterialInputs/BaseColorPropertyGroup.json`.